About Noble Animal Sanctuary

 OUR FARM SANCTUARY: We are a 501 (c)3 registered non-profit.
 The 10 acre sanctuary is a located in Prosser, WA, a dreamy agricultural town in Eastern Washington.
 A 1908 homestead, the property has the original barn, farmhouse, a stone storage building, and several out -buildings.
 The sanctuary is supported by it’s on site produce gardens, fruit trees, and Riesling grape vineyard, as well as through donations and fundraising events.

-OUR MISSION: :To provide rehablititation, adoption, or sanctuary to farm animals rescued from cruelty and neglect, teach kindness toward all animals through volunteer and education programs, and advocate for compassionate living.
+OUR MISSION: :To provide rehabilitation, adoption, or sanctuary to farm animals rescued from cruelty and neglect, teach kindness toward all animals through volunteer and education programs, and advocate for compassionate living.

 We provide top veterinary care, nutrition, and housing for the animals living in our sanctuary.

-Building community through our volunteer programs, rescue efforts and educational programs is important to us.
+It is important for us to build a sense of community through our volunteer programs, rescue efforts and educational programs.
 We welcome special needs groups, at risk youth groups, and families wanting to share the love of animals with their children.

-We advocate for the rights of all animals to live lives free from abuse and cruelty, and actively promote compassionate eating and living in all of our advocacy.
+We advocate for the rights of all animals to live lives free from abuse and cruelty, and actively promote plant-based eating and compassionate living in all of our advocacy.

 Greg Noble and Michelle Jones-Allgaier